 Professor Humphreys holds a BSc in human biology from the University of British Columbia, a Doctor of Chiropractic from CMCC and a PhD in medical education from the University of Southampton, UK.
 His research interests include clinical outcome studies for low back and neck pain as well as fMRI studies investigating changes in brain activation in back pain patients.

 Dr Peterson has worked as a chiropractic radiologist and educator in 4 different countries.
-She currently holds 2 positions in Switzerland: Professor and researcher, Department of Radiology, Orthopaedic University hospital Balgrist; and Professor in the Chiropractic Medicine Programme, Faculty of Medicine, University of Zürich.
+She held faculty positions in Switzerland as a researcher, Department of Radiology, Orthopaedic University hospital Balgrist; and in the Chiropractic Medicine Programme, Faculty of Medicine, University of Zürich.
 She is the recent past Director of the accredited full-time post-graduate programme for chiropractors in Switzerland.
 She has published numerous research studies in a variety of journals including ‘Spine’, European Spine Journal, ‘American Journal of Roentgenology’, ‘JMPT’ and ‘Skeletal Radiology’.
 She is currently Vice President of the European Council on Chiropractic Education.

 Tim Lang is head of Weightmans’ London office.
 Weightmans are one of the UK’s leading healthcare practices and Tim has for many years specialised in healthcare regulatory law acting for a number of healthcare regulators including the GMC (General Medical Council).
 Tim has also been a key advisor to the PSA (Professional Standards Authority) from its inception and has successfully advised and represented numerous chiropractors in cases brought against them by the GCC (General Chiropractic Council).